joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/13/sports/football/nfl-week-1-preview.html?searchResultPosition=7

 **Two California Deputies Shot in Ambush, Authorities Say**\
 `The Los Angeles County deputies were in critical condition after being fired upon in their car outside a metro station in Compton.
-The gunman remained at large.`\
+The shooter remained at large.`\
 https://nytimes.com/2020/09/12/us/los-angeles-deputies-shot.html?searchResultPosition=8

 **Stars Are One Win Away From Winning the West**\